 Mazamorra Morada

-Mazamorra Morada is Peru's iconic purple-corn dessert, made with maíz morado (purple corn, a pre-Columbian Andean variety high in anthocyanins).
+Mazamorra Morada is Peru's purple-corn dessert, made with maíz morado (purple corn, a pre-Columbian Andean variety high in anthocyanins).
 The dish was originally a pre-Columbian Andean preparation (boiled corn drink); after Spanish colonization, dried fruits and spices were added (Spanish/Moorish influence), evolving into the modern dessert.
 The dish is associated with October's 'Mes Morado' (Purple Month) in Peru, when Lima processions celebrate El Señor de los Milagros (Lord of Miracles), and purple is everywhere — Mazamorra Morada appears at every Lima dessert counter during October.
 The dish is traditionally eaten alongside 'Arroz con Leche' (Peruvian rice pudding) as 'Combinado' — two desserts in one dish.

-A bowl of Mazamorra Morada is dramatic: deep magenta-purple pudding (so deep-colored it looks like beet juice), dried-fruit chunks visible throughout, swirled cinnamon dust on top.
+A bowl of Mazamorra Morada is vivid: deep magenta-purple pudding (so deep-colored it looks like beet juice), dried-fruit chunks visible throughout, swirled cinnamon dust on top.
 The first spoonful: rich purple-corn flavor (slightly tart-sweet, like blueberry meets corn), cinnamon-clove warmth, chewy dried-fruit pieces.
 The texture is pudding-thick but still spoonable.
 Served alongside white Arroz con Leche, the contrast (deep-purple vs white) is striking.
 October Lima eats this everywhere; the streets turn purple for the month.

-Purple corn's vibrant color comes from anthocyanins (cyanidin-3-glucoside primarily).
+Purple corn's color comes from anthocyanins (cyanidin-3-glucoside primarily).
 The pigment is pH-sensitive — slightly acidic conditions intensify the purple color, while alkaline conditions turn it blue-grey.
 Adding lemon juice at the end brightens the color significantly.
 Sweet potato starch (Andean) is preferred over cornstarch because it produces a slightly less-glossy, more-rustic-textured pudding consistent with traditional Andean cooking.

 Variations